123randomuser321/123randomuser321_void_templates/README.md

 Currently existing templates:

+- amdgpu-pro-wip (heavily wip)

+- amf-headers (Needed by FFMPEG etc to enable VCE HW-Encoding)

 - citra (manual editing needed) (bad, will be reworked)

 - fre:ac (written as freac; plus its deps smooth and BoCA, and their -devel pkgs)

-- GoboNet

-- libbdplus, + -devel

 - makemkv (meta, -bin, -oss, -libaacs)

-- xrasengan